 The Document is typically finalized by end of previous year and released in February of current year.

 Why understanding the China No. 1 Central Document is important to participants in the global agribusiness economy

 Informa Agribusiness Consulting has been tracking the China No. 1 Central Document series for years.

 In the past, Informa applied the understanding and interpretation of this series of documents directly into client specific projects, especially when they were China related studies.

-But from on-going client communications and client feedback, it is clear to Informa that there is a rising demand for timely, in-depth and independent market intelligence on China agriculture industry and policies.
+But from on-going client communications and client feedback, it is clear to Agribusiness Intelligence that there is a rising demand for timely, in-depth and independent market intelligence on China agriculture industry and policies.
 In our view, client awareness of this important policy document is surprisingly low.

 Download your copy of the sample whitepaper below.